marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 flight to reach the server, and for the server's first flight to reach the client.

-# Mode 2: QUIC NAT Traversal
+# NAT Traversal using the NAT Traversal QUIC Extension

 QUIC's path validation mechanism can be used to establish the required NAT mappings that allow for a direct connection.
 Once the NAT mappings are